hyriver/pygeohydro/README.rst

 web services.
 Currently, it only includes hydrology and climatology data within the US.
 Some of the major capabilities of Hydrodata are:

-* Easy access to many web services for subsetting data and returning them as masked xarrays or GeoDataFrames.
+* Easy access to many web services for subsetting data and returning the requests as masked xarrays or GeoDataFrames.
-* Splitting the requests into smaller chunks under-the-hood since web services limit the number of items per request.
+* Splitting large requests into smaller chunks under-the-hood since web services usually limit the number of items per request.
 So the only bottleneck for subsetting the data is the local available memory.
-* Navigating and extracting data from the NHDPlus database using web services without downloading the whole database.
+* Navigating and subsetting NHDPlus database (both meduim- and high-resolution) using web services.
-* Cleaning up the vector NHDPlus data, fixing some common issues, and computing flow accumulation.
+* Cleaning up the vector NHDPlus data, fixing some common issues, and computing vector-based accumulation through the network.
-* A URL inventory of some of the popular web services.
+* A URL inventory for some of the popular (and tested) web services.
-* Many other utilities for manipulating the data and visualization.
+* Some utilities for manipulating the data and visualization.

 You can visit `examples <https://hydrodata.readthedocs.io/en/develop/examples.html>`__ webpage to see some example notebooks.
 You can also try using Hydrodata without installing